 Focus on Gated Content Marketing

 Promote your landing page on your website and social media, capture email addresses, and let the workflow automation do the rest.

 Create a Referral Program

 One of the most effective ways to build and grow an email list is by creating a referral program.
-By nurturing a positive relationship with your customers, you create brand loyalists (also known as subscribers).Create a referral program to give your best customers an outlet to share their experience.
+By nurturing a positive relationship with your customers, you create brand loyalists (also known as subscribers).
+A referral program will give your best customers an outlet to share their experience with your brand.

-For example, this referral program by Ever note uses their Premium subscription and rewards points to entice customers to take part in their referral program.
+For example, this referral program by Evernote uses a Premium subscription and reward points to entice customers to join their referral program.
 They even simplify the process for customers by offering a Gmail integration to import contacts.